Engineered Hardwood vs. Laminate Flooring: What’s the Difference?

 Cons of Engineered Hardwood

-- Cannot be refinished: Unlike solid hardwood which can be refinished, engineered wood has a thin wood veneer on top.
+- Cannot always be refinished: Unlike solid hardwood which can be refinished, engineered wood has a thin wood veneer on top.
+Always consult the manufacturer’s instructions before you consider refinishing.
 Attempting to refinish the engineered wood could potentially damage the product.

 - Mindset: Some people prefer to know that hardwood is strictly made out of wood, just like purchasing designer jeans, you want to make sure it’s authentic.
 Though engineered wood is not made out of 100% solid wood, it still gets the job done and, usually, at a lower cost.
 It’s all in how you see it – would you rather take a price cut and still have a stylish floor to show off rather than paying for those designer jeans with a higher price tag?